gtanczyk/genaicode/docs/tasks/codegen_design_doc.md

-# Summary

-Design document for the Codegen tool

-# Summary
+# Codegen Design Document

-The task is to generate design document for the codegen tool, explain how it works and how it is built.
-The created document should be put into the `./docs/design/codegen` folder.
+Status: Implemented

+This task involved creating a comprehensive design document for the GenAIcode tool.
+The document explains how the tool works and details its architecture, providing developers with a clear understanding of the codegen functionality and its implementation within the project structure.